-- Storage tins
+- Travel tins

 - Glass tooth powder container

-- Glass corn floss container
+- Glass floss container

-To shave, hold the razor at about 30 degrees and let the weight of the razor do most of the work as you pull in short, straight strokes.
+Prep your skin with warm water and lather up with our shave bar.
+Hold the razor at about 30 degrees and let the weight of the razor do most of the work as you pull in short, straight strokes.

 Go with the grain, and don't apply too much pressure.
-If you are feeling the need to press your razor into your skin, it's likely time for a new blade.
+If you are feeling the need to press your razor onto your skin, it's likely time for a new blade.